-If you happen to glance eastward as you’re driving through Santa Clara on Highway 101, you’ll catch glimpses of a surreal horizon of roller coasters and other thrill rides rising above the tops of high-rise hotels and corporate buildings.
+Glance eastward as you’re driving through Santa Clara and you’ll catch glimpses of a surreal horizon of roller coasters and other thrill rides rising above the tops of high-rise hotels and corporate buildings.
 This bizarre landscape marks the home of California’s Great America, Northern California’s largest amusement park, where exhilarating thrills include Gold Striker, Flight Deck, Demon, Drop Tower, the floorless roller coaster, Patriot, and the new Rail Blazer—a first-of-its-kind single rail steel roller coaster that features extreme drops and turns at a super low center of gravity that enables more dynamic turns and rotations than ever before.

-Next door, the state-of-the-art Levi’s Stadium is where thousands of football fans fill the seats during San Francisco 49ers home games during the NFL (National Football League) season from August through February.
+Next door, the state-of-the-art Levi’s Stadium draws thousands of football fans during San Francisco 49ers home games during the NFL (National Football League) season from August through February.

-In addition to Great America’s vertiginously exciting rides, culture and history are also served up at local museums.
+Local museums add to visitor interest.
 If art is your passion, you’ll find it showcased at the de Saisset Museum on the Santa Clara University campus, as well as at the Triton Museum across from the Santa Clara Civic Center.
-Technology is the theme at the Intel Museum, set in a Santa Clara industrial park, while California history takes center stage at Mission Santa Clara—originally founded in 1777.
+Technology is the theme at the Intel Museum, located in the company’s headquarters, while California history takes center stage at Mission Santa Clara—originally founded in 1777.